Question: What is Disability Services and what do they do?

 Answer: Section 504 of the Rehabilitation Act of 1973, defines a major life activity as caring for oneself, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working.

-Answer: When applying to TAMUCC, prospective students need to work with the Office of Admissions & Records and follow their guidelines.
+Answer: When applying to TAMUCC, prospective students need to work with the Office of Recruitment & Admissions and follow their guidelines.
 There are no special admissions procedures.
 However, a student can apply to the Educational Testing Services for accommodation considerations when taking standardized tests, such as the SAT or ACT.
 Contact the Educational Testing Services for further information.
 Address for: Texas Higher Education Coordinating Board Division of Participation and Success The Center for College Readiness P.O.
 Box 12788 Austin, TX 78711–2788 Registration with the DS office is a seperate procedure.
 Please contact the office for more information.
 Address for: Disability Services Texas A&M University Corpus Christi 6300 Ocean Drive, 116 Corpus Christi Hall, Corpus Christi, TX 78412-5717 Main Office: 361.825.5816

 Answer: If you suspect that you have a disability that is impacting your academic performance, you will need to provide appropriate documentation of that disability from a qualified professional to the Disability Services Office (DS).
 The qualified professional must be licensed or certified to diagnose the disability in question.
 Documentation is required by Section 504 of the Rehabilitation Act of 1973 in order to provide requested academic accommodations.
 An appointment for an intake should be scheduled with the DS office in order to go over the documentation and determine which accommodations are appropriate.
-See- How to Request and Reveive Academic Accommodations
+See- How to Request and Receive Academic Accommodations

 Answer: Acceptable documentation must reflect the following: